Introduction to Process of Reverse Engineering

 - Information Collection: All related information about the software, like source design documents etc., is collected in this step.

-- Information Examination: In order to get familiarity with the system, the information collected in the first step are studied.
+- Information Examination: To get familiarity with the system, the information collected in the first step is studied.

 - Extraction of the Structure: This step focuses on identifying the structure of the program, which takes the form of a structure chart and in this chart, every node consists of some routine.

-- Functionality Recording: Structured language like decision table etc. are used to process the details of every module of the structure, charts in this step.
+- Functionality Recording: Structured language like decision table etc., are used to process every module of the structure and charts in this step.

-- Data Flow Recording: The information extracted in the third step and fourth step are used to derive the data flow diagrams to show the flow of data through the processes.
+- Data Flow Recording: The information extracted in the third step and fourth step are used to derive the data flow diagrams from showing the flow of data through the processes.

 - Control Flow Recording: Recording of the control structure of the software at a high level is done.

 - Extracted Design Review: The extracted design document is reviewed multiple times to make sure it is consistent and correct.
-The design document also makes sure that the program is represented by the design.
+The design document also makes sure that the program is represented by design.

 - Documenting the Work: The documentation, which includes SRS documents, design documents, history documents, overview documents, etc., are documented for future use.

 There are many potential applications of reverse engineering, and it is a useful design and development technique.
 Reverse engineering can be done through multiple processes.
 But the goal of all the processes is the same, that is to find out the process from which the finished product is made and understand what is required to make the finished product.

 This is a guide to the Process of Reverse Engineering.
 Here we discuss the basic concept and why do we use reverse engineering with the reason and multiple processes for better understanding.
 You can also go through our other related articles to learn more –